 Ask yourself, "Do I feel like I already know, or am I willing to open even more?"

-2. The Freedom of Nothingness
+2. Discover the Freedom of Nothingness

 “As you read this, simply relax.
 In that relaxation, see if tendencies arise to do something, to make something of this moment, to either try to keep this moment or try to push it away.